Vishal-Singh27/Tic-Tac-Toe-tkinter/README.md

 # Introduction
 This project is Tic-Tac-Toe game, I made the GUI using tkinter, and implemented the AI using Minimax algorithm.
 I have also created executable files of it in mac-executable and window-executable.
-Future updates on software on [Github Repo Link](https://github.com/Vishal-Singh27/Tic-Tac-Toe-tkinter/)
+Future updates on software on this repo!

 ## Requirements
 The only requirement is to have python install!